Quarterly Results

 Deferred tax assets

-Deferred tax assets represent comprises prior year tax losses carried forward as a result of the transitional adjustments arising from the adoption of FRS115 in the Hong Kong subsidiary and unutilised merger and acquisition allowance relating to acquisitions made by the Company in previous years.
-The decrease in deferred tax from S$0.9 million as of 31 December 2022 to S$0.8 million as of 30 June 2023 was due to utilisation of deferred tax asset to offset against 1H2023 profit of the Hong Kong subsidiary.
+As at 31 December 2024, the Group recorded deferred tax assets of S$1.7 million.
+(31 December 2023 : S$0.9 million).
+The deferred tax assets represent prior year tax losses carried forward as a result of the transitional adjustments arising from the adoption of FRS115 in the Hong Kong subsidiary and unutilised merger and acquisition allowance, relating to acquisitions made by the Company in previous years.
+The increase is mainly due to deferred tax asset recognised in the Singapore for deductible temporary differences on the provision for refund.

 Investment in associate